juju-solutions/bigdata-community/getstarted.md

 from hours to days; time you could spend testing, evaluating, and putting your big data solutions to good use.

-The mission of the Juju big data team is to offer a simple and repeatable method for deploying big data environments.
+The mission of the Juju Big Data team is to offer a simple and repeatable method for deploying big data environments.
 We've created a "pluggable" model using Juju charms and bundles to let users focus on the fun part (actually solving big data problems) without worrying about the intricacies of configuring core Hadoop services.

-This repo serves as our hub for talking about the work we're doing.
-We'll show off solutions that provide a solid foundation for interfacing with Hadoop, as well as extensions to that foundation that make for totally awesome demos.

-You'll also find the regular stuff here:  how to contact us and (more importantly) how to dig in and get involved!
+This post provides an overview of the foundation we've built for interfacing with Hadoop, as well as extensions to that foundation that make for totally awesome demos.
+You'll also find a few videos related to our work and of course, how to contact us!

 ## Code